 Memento is not the last.
 We have an even more confusing film – Inception.
 None could actually realize the movie was in In Media Res mode.
 But, it certainly needs to be watched a second time or maybe, even a third time.
 I believe that Inception is a commercial sci-fi entertainer despite all those dark moments.
 Nolan tries his best to mix both, but inadvertently fails to do so.

 “I am the most skilled extractor,” Cobb announces.
 “I have to know your mind better than your wife or your therapist.”
-Mind rape, Nolan’s specialty, is a perfect conman’s scheme that involves undermining a mark’s confidence.
+Nolan’s specialty is mindfuckery and Inception is a 150-minute exercise that knows when and where to fuck with your mind.
 As Cobb’s dream warriors battle inside the heads of industrialists, Nolan’s narrative goes from reality to dreams and then dreams within dreams.
 And then, there’s the master plan to plant an idea (inception).
 To do this, you go down three levels of dreams.
 The first involves a rainy day where the extractors are chased by bullets and SUVs.
 The second takes place in a hotel and the third takes place in an Alps-like mountain range where an old stone fort is located.
 Unknowingly, we slip into a fourth dream where Cobb encounters his wife for the last time and it is of strange nature that we don’t really realize we’ve slipped into more dreams as we reach the end credits.

 On a positive note, Inception is one of the first movies to interact with the audiences.
 You are cast along Cobb, Saito, Arthur, Ariadne, Eames and others on this seamless adventure.
 It is a rarity that a movie deceives you so much that you feel cheated in the end; a rarity that a movie goes on a straight line and then the thrill is applied and you finally come to your senses and realize: wait, it’s not over yet.